MelanieLinares/portfolio-new/site/content/post/a-new-test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

         image2: img/Image 43.png
     twocol_content_right:
       - type: heading3
-        heading03: heading03 Audit findings and breakdown
+        heading03: Prioritizing the findings
-      - type: introw
+      - type: Content02
-        blurbsw:
-          - imagew: img/coffee.svg
-            textw: >-
+        Content002: >-
           ### Focus on components

-              Components associated with key functionality such as datapickers and dynamically populated dropdown elements received prioritization.
+          Components associated with key functionality such as date pickers and dynamically populated dropdowns received prioritization.
 This also included custom controls which have a native alternative that is often replaced in favor of less accessible, but visually branded elements.
-      - type: Content02
-        Content002: >-

           * Date pickers were not operable via keyboard or presented instances of keyboard traps

-          * Custom dropdown elements would refresh pages on keychange when cycling through options
+          * Custom dropdown elements would refresh pages on key change when cycling through options

           * Contact forms without correct label associations were in the footer of every page

-          * Incorrect use of headings included implicit headings which contained no meaning in html syntax and skips in heading elements which disrupt a screen reader's ability to parse content
+          * Incorrect use of headings included implicit headings which contained no meaning in HTML syntax and skips in heading elements which disrupt a screen reader's ability to parse content
-  - type: Twocol_content
+  - type: generic_content
-    twocol_content_left:
+    content_options:
-      - type: heading3
+      - type: generic_image
-        heading03: Major changes and impact
+        image: img/header.jpg
-      - type: Content02
+      - type: generic_content
-        Content002: >-
+        genericcontent: >-
-          ### Keyboard changes

-          * Skip to main link existed but was not functional due to either an incorrect ID or empty href attribute, depending on the template.
-Navigation was added to a seperate component so it could be reused within templates

-          * Headings re-organized and given proper hierarchy according to semantics vs aesthetic browser default sizing

-          * Focus rings on links added back, as well as hover underlines which were originally inconsistently implemented

-          * Elements arranged out of logical tab order via tabindex or the CSS float property caused issues when browsing through content.
-      - type: CaptionImg
-        captionimg: img/Image 46.png
+          ### Header navigation was tested for keyboard operability, clarity of
+          functionality, and color contrast

+          The header consists of a logo, a search form field, and NC-wide helpful links.
+The main navigation includes dropdown elements of multiple columns of links, each with its header.

-        caption: Drop-down navigation contained multiple columns and subheaders.
-This navigation was duplicated within the code for muliple screen sizes rather than using CSS to adjust the layout
+          * The dropdown navigation was duplicated within the code for multiple screen sizes rather than using CSS to adjust the layout.
-    twocol_content_right:
-      - type: OverlapImg
-        largeimg: img/skiptomain.png
-        smallimg: img/voiceover-headings.png
-        caption: Skip link appears on keyboard tab focus above the top navigation.
-For headings Voice Over was used to ensure proper hierarchy structure.
-          Here the Voice Over Rotor, a quick access menu, shows the heading structure prior to changes.
-      - type: Content02
-        Content002: >-
-          ### Alerts & pop-ups

-          * Originally not focusable or operable, these did not have an accessible way to close content and were adjusted or given textual alternatives

-          * Alerts of important information were not announced to screen readers.
-Aria roles were added or re-implemented correctly.

-          ### Custom third-party components

-          Some components found to be inaccessible.
-Code was edited as able or replaced with native HTML5 controls

-          ### Navigation

-          * Navigation for SharePoint is built with separate mobile and desktop code toggled with media queries.
-The issue is both are still accessible within the DOM via a screen reader regardless of screen size or device

-          * Originally not all built using lists or link tags the navigation was changed to utilize valid html and link tags.
+            * This resulted in duplicated content for assistive technology users.
+Link purpose was lost and users could become confused.
+Additionally, the additional content acted as further navigation barriers for keyboard users.
+          * Some elements were contained within implicit lists or were non-standard rather than native controls.

+            * Implicit lists prevent assistive technology users from understanding information relationships.
+Custom elements, if improperly coded, do not allow screen reader users to activate them.
+          * The dropdown navigation bar contained white links over an orange background-image

+            * The color contrast for most of the links (some darker areas passed contrast) did not pass the WCAG recommendation of 4.5:1.
+Low-vision users would have difficulty reading the content.
 ---
 ## The takeaway